-Cirencester Cohousing plans a site of 1.2 hectares (3 acres).
+Cirencester Cohousing plans to create a community of 60 to 80 people.
 Our aim is to have a mixture of tenures ranging across private, affordable and shared ownership; and tenancies on an affordable basis.

 We subscribe to the values of the cohousing movement in that our community will be supportive, consensual, and cooperative.
 It is our common intention to share and contribute to and jointly manage the community, and to run it in an environmentally sustainable way.
 We have a positive commitment to diversity and inclusion with respect to age, ethnicity, gender, sexuality and disability.
 The building units will be designed as lifetime homes and we will be proactive in accommodating independent people with learning disabilities or people with disabled dependents.